Left-wing politics: Social progressivism and counterculture

 Many early feminists and advocates of women's rights were considered a part of the Left by their contemporaries.
 Feminist pioneer Mary Wollstonecraft was influenced by Thomas Paine.
 Many notable leftists have been strong supporters of gender equality such as Marxist philosophers and activists Rosa Luxemburg, Clara Zetkin and Alexandra Kollontai, anarchist philosophers and activists such as Virginia Bolten, Emma Goldman and Lucía Sánchez Saornil and democratic socialist philosophers and activists such as Helen Keller and Annie Besant.
 However, Marxists such as Rosa Luxemburg, Clara Zetkin, and Alexandra Kollontai, who are supporters of radical social equality for women and have rejected and opposed liberal feminism because they considered it to be a capitalist bourgeois ideology.
-Marxists were responsible for organizing the first International Working Women's Day events.
+Marxists were responsible for organising the first International Working Women's Day events.

 The women's liberation movement is closely connected to the New Left and other new social movements which openly challenged the orthodoxies of the Old Left.
 Socialist feminism as exemplified by the Freedom Socialist Party and Radical Women and Marxist feminism, spearheaded by Selma James, saw themselves as a part of the Left that challenges male-dominated and sexist structures within the Left.
 The connection between left-wing ideologies and the struggle for LGBTQ rights also has an important history.
 Prominent socialists who were involved in early struggles for LGBTQ rights include Edward Carpenter, Oscar Wilde, Harry Hay, Bayard Rustin and Daniel Guérin, among others.
 The New Left is also strongly supportive of LGBTQ rights and liberation, having been instrumental in the founding of the LGBTQ rights movement in the aftermath of the Stonewall Riots of 1969.
 Contemporary leftist activists and socialist countries such as Cuba are actively supportive of LGBTQ+ people and are involved in the struggle for LGBTQ+ rights and equality.